timcash/timcash/README.md

 - $100 million reconciled via financial systems
 - $300m IPO as Software Architect
 - 3 inspired to study mathematics
+- global video streaming service
+- 8 years of experience with GCP and 4 with AWS

 # Technologies Deployed to Production
 * Web and Networks - Javascript, Nodejs, React